beerfactory/brewbox-doc/spec_model/brewery.rst

 Rules
 =====

-BrewBox can manage several breweries but only one can be used (ie. monitored or controled) at the same time.
-There can be therefore several instances of Brewery class but only with ``status==ACTIVE``.
+BrewBox can monitor and control only one brewery.
+There can only exist one instance of Brewery class.